UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 The server-side portion of this project will be tested using JUnit.

 Server-sided tests are located in the `src/test/java` directory.
-Naming convention for this also follows a simple pattern.
-For a file such as `Server.java`, the test would be called `ServerSpec.java`.

 To run your server-side tests, let's practice creating an IntelliJ run configuration.
 We need to do this because there is no default task for running only server-side tests.
 Open `Run -> Edit configurations`.
 Click the green `+` arrow and choose `Gradle`.